Levels of language proficiency on resumes

 When listing language levels, resumes must be structured in a concise and easy-to-read format.
 Here are a few things to consider:

-- Bullet Points vs. Tables: Use bullets to make your resume skimmable, or create a table to organize your languages and proficiency levels
+- Bullet points vs. tables: Use bullets to make your resume skimmable, or create a table to organize your languages and proficiency levels

-- Using Proficiency Labels: Avoid generic phrases and provide your specific proficiency level
+- Using proficiency labels: Avoid generic phrases and provide your specific proficiency level

 Consider using a pre-formatted resume template.
 These templates are more likely to make it past ATS platforms, and that means you’ll have a better chance of having your application reviewed by the hiring team.
+Here are a few professional options from Jobseeker that you can easily modify to fit your own experience.

 Examples of resume language proficiency listings